justeattakeaway/pie/apps/pie-docs/src/foundations/illustration/product.md

 It is recommended using the same illustration scale on all devices for the same design.

-When adjusting the size of the illustration to suit the devices, be aware of the minimum and maximum sizes of the illustration's scale.
-For example, if using large scale illustrations on web, please ensure that the size does not fall below 140px on mobile/tablet, nor exceed the maximum sizes.
+When adjusting the size of the illustration to suit the devices, be aware of the minimum and maximum sizes of the illustration scale.
+For example, if using large scale illustration on web, please ensure that the size does not fall below 140px on mobile/tablet, nor exceeds the maximum size.

 {% contentPageImage {
     src: "../../../assets/img/foundations/illustration/product/responsive-design.png",